-The All Purpose Adaptor response
+The All-Purpose Adaptor response

 You are what you think you can be

-Let’s play Spot the Difference
+Let’s play ‘Spot the Difference’

 Fixed mindset: “I wish I could paint, but creativity doesn’t run in my family.
-We’re accountants through and through.”
-Growth mindset: “I’m going to take art classes at night school, develop my skills and learn the craft.
-Who knows, I might be able to substitute ledgers for landscapes!”
+We are technically minded through and through.”
+Growth mindset: “I don’t paint because I’ve never really tried to develop my skills.
+I’m going to take art some classes and start to learn the basics.
+Who knows, I might be able to substitute data tables for landscapes!”
 Fixed mindset: “I’m the only original staff member in this department; everyone else has been promoted.
 I’ll be stuck here forever.”
 Growth mindset: “There’s a reason I’m still here and haven’t been promoted.
 I’m going to find out what I need to do better and progress as far as I can in this company.”
 Confront your faults with honesty and intent.
 Embrace your weaknesses with the will to win.
-In no time your weaknesses will be your strengths and your biggest strength will be an all-pervading and empowering mindset of growth and newfound possibilities.
+There will come a time when your weaknesses become your strengths and your biggest strength will be an enabling mindset that helps both you and the people around you discover newfound possibilities.

-Here’s to a world of happiness!
+Here’s to a world of continuous learning!